tercen/developers_guide/source/operator-dev_python.Rmd

 In this tutorial, we will walk you through the process of developing a Python operator for Tercen.
 We will cover the entire development workflow, from setting up your environment to installing and using your operator in Tercen.

-## Prerequisites {-}

-Before you begin, make sure you have the following prerequisites:

-1. Basic understanding of Python programming.
-2. Familiarity with Git and GitHub.
-3. Tercen Studio development environment installed.
-Follow the instructions in the [Tercen Studio GitHub repository](https://github.com/tercen/tercen_studio) to set up the environment.
+Building an operator requires to go through the following steps:

+* Design the operator
+* Setup the github repository
+* Setup the input projection
+* Connecting to Tercen
+* Develop and test
+* Manage input settings
+* Manage dependencies
+* Deployment

 ## Development Workflow {-}

-### Step 1: Create a New Git Repository {-}
+### [OPTIONAL] Step 1: Create a New Git Repository {-}

 Start by creating a new Git repository for your Python operator.
 You can use the [template Python operator repository](https://github.com/tercen/template-python-operator) as a starting point.
 You can either fork the repository or create a new one based on the template.